geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 #.
 Select the logging profile ``OIDC_LOGGING``
 #.
 Navigate :menuselection:`Security --> Authentication`
 #.
 Setup your OAuth2 OpenID Connect configuration with :guilabel:`Log Sensitive Information (do not use in production)` checked
 #.
-With these settings each individual steps of the OAuth2 authentication is shown.
-The logging senstive information setting logs access token and id token (the content of these token may be decoded using https://jwt.io ).
+With these settings each individual step of the OAuth2 authentication is shown.
+The logging sensitive information setting logs access token and id token (the contents of these tokens may be decoded using https://jwt.io).

    .. code-block:: text